 Navigating the world of eBooks has been a difficult but rewarding journey for the North East Independent School District.
 There are many eBook vendors looking to provide content to school libraries, but how do you know which one is best for you?
 This course will focus on implementing an eBook collection for your campus/school district in order to meet the needs of your students and staff.
 With a foundation in understanding eBooks as resources, participants will learn how to incorporate these resources into lessons and units of study.

-This four-week online course provides an overview of acquiring, providing access to, administering, supporting, and monitoring access to electronic resources.
+Focus: Overview of acquiring, providing access to, administering, supporting, and monitoring access to electronic resources.
+Product trials, licensing, purchasing methods, and pricing models will be covered.

 On-demand webinars are archived recordings of previous PLA webinars available 24/7 for viewing at your convenience.